Money Management

 Quick Answer

 Net worth is the total value of everything you own minus everything you owe.
-As of April 26, 2026, it is calculated using the formula: Assets − Liabilities = Net Worth.
+It is calculated using the formula: Assets − Liabilities = Net Worth.
 For individuals, the median U.S. household net worth is approximately $192,700, according to Federal Reserve data.

-Net worth measures the total value of all assets owned minus the full amount owed to creditors.
-It is also equal to total assets minus liabilities.
+Measured simply, net worth is the total value of all assets owned minus the full amount owed to creditors.
 A person’s net worth may be calculated through their balance sheet process.

-For one’s net worth to increase, the balance sheet must show either an increase in assets or a decrease in liabilities.
-To decrease assets, penalties must also increase by the same amount.
-Assets minus liabilities are equal to net worth.
+For net worth to increase, the balance sheet must show either an increase in assets or a decrease in liabilities.
+To decrease assets, liabilities must also increase by the same amount.
+The formula remains constant: assets minus liabilities equals net worth.

-Net worth is often used as a way to measure the success of an individual or a business.
-It represents the wealth owned by an individual or a corporation, which can also be observed through various publicly available records and resources such as annual reports and public records.
+This figure is often used as a way to measure the success of an individual or a business.
+It represents the wealth owned by an individual or a corporation, which can be observed through publicly available records such as annual reports.
 The Federal Reserve’s Financial Accounts of the United States tracks aggregate household net worth across the country, offering a national benchmark for individual comparison.

 Companies generally declare net worth as part of their total assets on the balance sheet.
-In contrast, an individual’s net worth is typically found in their assets on the balance sheet.
+For individuals, the same concept applies, though the assets and liabilities involved are personal rather than corporate.
 Assets are tangible items that have economic value.

-Net worth can also be referred to as “net assets.”
-It is a broad term used to evaluate a company or individual’s overall financial condition and performance.
+Sometimes called “net assets,” this measure is a broad term used to evaluate a company or individual’s overall financial condition and performance.

-The difference between this statement and the income statement can confuse some.
-The income statement measures a company’s profitability but does not give you a comprehensive view of your assets and liabilities.
-The balance sheet gives you this view by summarizing your assets and liabilities in one place.
+One distinction worth keeping clear: the income statement measures a company’s profitability but does not give you a view of your assets and liabilities.
+The balance sheet provides that view by summarizing both in one place.
 It is required to be reported at the end of each accounting period, as outlined by standards from the Financial Accounting Standards Board (FASB).

 Key Takeaways